 And what about shops; will they all go digital and merely operate from a warehouse and traditional customers only buy online?

 These are all complex questions which could lead to several different answers.
 Two extremely important factors to consider are good productivity and a happy workforce.
 This could be achieved by working from home, but not in all cases.
-Some companies have seen a benefit from running things online and switching from face-to-face meetings to arranging meetings in digital or video conferencing form or not seeing their customers except in essential cases like signing certain important documents.
+Some companies have seen a benefit from running things online and switching from face-to-face meetings to arranging meetings in digital or video conferencing form or not seeing their customers except in essential cases like signing certain important documents.โกดังให้เช่า is a great location for most businesses.

 Will they go out of business?

 In a number of European jurisdictions including France, Italy, Germany, Spain and Portugal, certain commercial transactions must be executed before a Notary Public.
 But other than that, most commercial contracts are getting signed in digital form.
 So the next question is, what happens to all these buildings that have created some very modern office spaces?
 Will they go out of business?
 Certainly not if the development or management company knows how to reinvent things and move forward with times.
+They can definitely work with a commercial contractor to know how to transform or modify their commercial spaces and keep them relevant.
 It is not an easy affair but it is possible to adapt to the future trends.

 One way forward is mixing office spaces with leisure amenities.
 Event areas, restaurants, spa facilities, beauty parlours, or gyms could very well mix with modern office space.
 A good layout could include restaurants located in the top floors to enjoy the best terrace and indoor views whilst health clubs or gyms could use mezzanine levels or lower levels and have more space perhaps.
 A clever architect with commercial sense could work wonders with distribution of leisure and office space together which would benefit all parties involved.